jeff-bruemmer/clerk/docs/building.md

 - Check PATH: `echo $PATH`
 - For ~/.local/bin install: Add to PATH as shown above
-- Verify installation: `which clerk`
+- Verify installation: `which proserunner`

 ## Development Workflow